-An athlete does not need to lose consciousness (be "knocked-out") to suffer a concussion.
-In fact, less than 5% of concussed athletes suffer a loss of consciousness.
+It was once believed that a person had to lose consciousness or be "knocked-out" to have a concussion.
+This is not true, as the vast majority of concussions do not involve a loss of consciousness.
+In fact, less than 5% of athletes actually lose consciousness with a concussion.

 What happens to the brain during a concussion is not completely understood.
-It is a complex process, primarily affecting the function of the brain.
+It is a very complex process, primarily affecting the function of the brain.
 The sudden movement of the brain causes stretching and tearing of brain cells, damaging the cells and creating chemical changes in the brain.
-Once this injury occurs, the brain is vulnerable to further injury and very sensitive to any increase in stress, such as another head injury, until it fully recovers.
+Once this injury occurs, the brain is vulnerable to further injury and very sensitive to any increased stress until it fully recovers.

-Common sports injuries such as torn ligaments and broken bones are structural injuries that can be seen on x-rays or MRI.
-A concussion, however, is an injury that interferes with how the brain works and cannot be seen on MRI or CT scans.
-Therefore, even though the brain is injured, the brain looks normal on these tests.
+Common sports injuries such as torn ligaments and broken bones are structural injuries that can be detected during an examination and seen on x-rays or MRI.
+A concussion, however, is an injury that interferes with how the brain works and cannot be diagnosed by MRI or CT scans.
+Therefore, the brain looks normal on these tests, even though it has been injured.